 Personally, I deeply appreciate how some Christians, particularly leaders, have sacrificed much for the sake of their friendship with Israel.
-May their commitment to God's heart and purposes for the Jewish people unleash abundant blessing to them through eternity.
-May He be their "exceedingly great reward" (Genesis 15:1 NKIV) as they model scriptural fullness of the Gentiles.
-Of such believers who carry and convey God's passions for Israel, an Israeli Foreign Minister has said:
+May their commitment to God's heart and purposes for the Jewish people unleash abundant blessing to them

-With Christians now reaching out to the Jewish people in genuine contrition and love, we are witnessing a remarkable phenomenon . . . that will, please God, usher in the final redemption of the Jewish people and of all humankind.
+With Christians now reaching out to the Jewish people in genuine contrition and love, we are witnessing a remarkable phenomenon . . . that will, please God, usher in the final redemption of the Jewish people and of all humankind.24